pablos123/environment/docs/bash-coding-standards.md

 The strict header order, top to bottom:

 1. Shebang: `#!/usr/bin/env bash`
-2. `set -Eeuo pipefail`
+2. `set -Eeuo pipefail`, then `shopt -s inherit_errexit`.
 3. `source` the helpers.
 4. `require_commands` for external dependencies.
 5. File-scope `declare -r` constants.
 6. Function definitions (helpers first, then `main`).
 7. `main "$@"`

-The shebang is followed by a single blank line, then `set -Eeuo pipefail` — no descriptive header comment.
+The shebang is followed by a single blank line, then `set -Eeuo pipefail` and `shopt -s inherit_errexit` — no descriptive header comment. `inherit_errexit` propagates `set -e` into command substitutions.
 Each section is separated by a blank line.
 Sections that don't apply are omitted; the relative order of the others is preserved.

-Files sourced into an interactive shell (`.bashrc`) omit `set -Eeuo pipefail`.
+Files sourced into an interactive shell (`.bashrc`, `.bash_profile`) omit `set -Eeuo pipefail`.

 ---